Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions: Problem Formulation

-An example of instance of \emph{(Case 1)} is the convex parametric model in Example~\ref{ex:parameteric}.
+We remark that the scenario in~\textit{(Case 2)} can be of interest also in cases where $N_b$ or $M_b$ are finite but sufficiently large making the learning technique computationally intractable.
+In this case, in our framework we will approximate the two functions by utilizing $N \ll N_b$ and/or $M \ll M_b$.
+Finally, we note that an instance of \emph{(Case 1)} is the convex parametric model in Example~\ref{ex:parameteric}.
 For the latter, for a general nonparametric model as in Example~\ref{ex:nonparameteric}, due to the Weierstrass high-order approximation theorem, the error in the representation of the function over a compact set goes to zero with the increasing of $N_b$ and $M_b$; however, a limited number of basis functions may be selected for model complexity considerations (see, e.g.,~\cite{hastie2009elements} and ~\cite{bazerque2013nonparametric}).